sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

   Please note, Collection Pins require a unique name.
 It is not supported to add two layers with the same name as different pins

-- Manage Collections
+- Edit Collection Pins
-  The Layer/Pin/Manage Collections options allows you to remove pinned collection layers from you pinned layers list.
+  The Layer/Pin/Edit Collection Pins options allows you to remove pinned collection layers from the pinned layers list.

 ###Channel: